the-silent-geek/Chicken-disease-classification/README.md

 2. Push the Docker image to Container Registry
 3. Launch the Web App Server in Azure
 4. Pull the Docker image from the container registry to Web App server and run

-docker push chickenapp.azurecr.io/chicken:latest

-## Deployment Steps:

-1. Build the Docker image of the Source Code
-2. Push the Docker image to Container Registry
-3. Launch the Web App Server in Azure
-4. Pull the Docker image from the container registry to Web App server and run